AS-Labs/read_line_bench/README.md

-The below should be a tabel:
+The below should be a table:
 ```bash
 Lang       Time
 C          0m0.585s